754-234-4789

 Preserving Warmth: The Wood Ceiling as Architectural Anchor

-A custom wood frame surrounding the television was finished to match the kitchen island, reinforcing material continuity and creating a deliberate focal point.
+A custom wood frame surrounding the television was designed to complement the kitchen island, carrying the warmth of the wood tones throughout the home.
+This created material continuity, reinforced the architectural vision, and transformed the television wall into a more intentional focal point.

-The color palette balances earthy neutrals with strategic moments of vibrancy the teal, rust, and deep blue are echoing the tropical-modern sensibility of Fort Lauderdale’s Mid-Century heritage.
+I created a color palette balances earthy neutrals with moments of teal, rust, and deep blue, reflecting the tropical-modern character associated with Fort Lauderdale’s Mid-Century heritage.

 Clean Lines with Contemporary Refinement

-The kitchen renovation blends classic Mid-Century geometry with modern functionality.
-A central island in rich espresso-toned wood cabinetry serves as both architectural focal point and functional hub for dining and entertaining.
-Polished stone flooring add depth and durability.
+I wanted kitchen renovation to create balance between classic Mid-Century Modern design with the functionality required for contemporary living.
+A central island in rich espresso-toned wood cabinetry became both a visual focal point and a gathering space for dining and entertaining.
+Polished stone flooring adds depth, durability, and continuity throughout the home.

-Oversized aqua-blue subway tile introduces subtle tropical color while maintaining linear clarity.
-Stainless steel and black appliances integrate seamlessly, reinforced by substantial stainless hardware that echoes their finish.
+Oversized aqua-blue subway tile introduces subtle tropical color while maintaining the clean linear character associated with Mid-Century design.
+Stainless steel and black appliances integrate seamlessly, complemented by substantial hardware that reinforces the material palette.Custom Cabinetry & Vertical Integration

 Custom Cabinetry & Vertical Integration